Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Experimental Results

 On the other hand, to quantify the degree of asymmetry, we have used the largest singular value of the skewed Laplacian of the channel transition matrix, namely $\Delta_{asm} = (\Gamma - \Gamma^T)/2$ \cite{li2012}, where $\Gamma = \Phi^{1/2} (\mathbf{I} - \mathbf{P}) \Phi^{-1/2}$, $\mathbf{I}$ is the identity matrix,

-and $[\phi]_{1 \leq i \leq M}$ are the stationary probabilities of a Markovian process whose transitions are governed by the channel transition statistics.
+and $[\phi]_{1 \leq i \leq M}$ are the stationary probabilities\footnote{In our work, we use the estimates of these probabilities, computed based on a given dataset.} of a Markovian process whose transitions are governed by the channel transition statistics.
 In Fig. \ref{figITR2} (left), we depicted the degree of asymmetry $\Delta_{asm}$ as a function of the ratio of change in the ITR ($\Delta$ITR) using the proposed definition.
 More specifically,

 As can be clearly seen from Fig. \ref{figITR2} (left), asymmetry increases the ITR gain, and it turns out to satisfy a logarithmic relationship.
 The parameters of this estimate is explicitly given in the same figure using regression.
 This suggests that although the asymmetry in the channel transition statistics helps with increasing the rate of communication, it also quickly saturates due to increased conditional entropy of the channel and reduced accuracy.
 Note that the conditional entropy is bounded above by the Fano's inequality as expressed in (\ref{FanosUnequality2}) which forms an upper bound on $\Delta_{asm}$.
 One of the interesting conclusions is that particularly at short window lengths, stimuli design that generates more asymmetric channel transition characteristics is likely to improve $\Delta$ITR, higher improvement ratio with respect to the conventional definition.
 However, the relationship between $\Delta_{asm}$ and $H(Y|X)$ clearly suggests that as we have larger observation windows, to be able to maximize the mutual information, system prefers to have less asymmetry in the channel transition characteristics (to minimize the conditional entropy) and maximize the input entropy via uniform distribution.